awsdocs/amazon-ecs-developer-guide/doc_source/ecs-bottlerocket.md

 + Amazon EC2 instances with x86 or arm64 processors are supported\.
 + Amazon EC2 instances with Inferentia chips are not supported\.
 + The `awsvpc` network mode is supported when using Bottlerocket AMI version `1.1.0` or later\.
++ FireLens is supported when using Bottlerocket AMI version `1.13.0` or later\.
 + The `initProcessEnabled` task definition parameter is not supported\.
 + The following features are not supported:
   + App Mesh in task definitions